rotki/rotki/docs/contribute.rst

 To add a new CEX you should create a new file with the name of the exchange all lowercase in `here <https://github.com/rotki/rotki/tree/develop/rotkehlchen/exchanges>`__.

 It should have a class which should be the exact same name as the file but with the first letter capitalized.
+So if the module name is ``pinkunicorn.py`` the class name should be ``Pinkunicorn``.

 That class should inherit from the ``ExchangeInterface`` and implement all the required methods.